Meet MTC Tour Director Nancy ReichmannJeff Buchanan

 How long have you been a Tour Director for Music Travel Consultants?

 Nancy: I started tour directing in the fall of 2014.
 My first trip was escorting Castle H.S.
 (Indiana) Marching Knights to the Bands of America Grand Nationals Marching Competition in Indianapolis, Indiana.
-Since then I have escorted dozens of trips as a MTC tour director to destinations all over the country such as Chicago, New York City, Orlando, Washington D.C., San Francisco, Nashville, San Antonio and Atlanta, among others!
+Since then I have escorted dozens of trips as an MTC tour director to destinations all over the country such as Chicago, New York City, Orlando, Washington D.C., San Francisco, Nashville, San Antonio, and Atlanta, among others!

 Do you have any background in music/music education?

 Nancy: I received my Bachelor of Music and Master of Music degrees from Bowling Green State University in Ohio and taught high school band for 20+ years in Ohio and Wisconsin.
-I also maintained a large private music studio and was on the adjunct faculty for University of Wisconsin-Green Bay, teaching applied oboe.
+I also maintained a large private music studio and was on the adjunct faculty for the University of Wisconsin-Green Bay, teaching applied oboe.
 Prior to moving to Indiana, I played oboe professionally in Northwest Ohio, Southeast Michigan and Northeast Wisconsin.

 What is the largest group you have tour directed?

 Nancy: The largest group I have escorted was the Taft and Wheeler Middle Schools (Crown Point, IN) band/orchestra/choir trip to a Music in the Parks Festival in Chicago.
 There were eight coach buses of middle schoolers on that trip!
 The group was so large that two tour directors were assigned to work the trip.

 Is there something you wish travelers knew before the trip departs?